 You can configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is set.
 Each browser is different, so consult the "Help" menu of your browser to learn how you change your cookie preferences.
 Please note that if you reject all cookies, you may not be able to use certain of our (or other companies') web pages.

-The High Fidelity installed application has both a client and server component.
-The High Fidelity client logs your user name and IP when you sign on.
+The High Fidelity client is accessed via your Internet browser.
+The High Fidelity client logs your IP when you sign on.
 At any time when using High Fidelity, your IP address and behavioral activity are logged by the application and stored in a central database.
-You may also at your discretion associate an email with your account for account retrieval purposes.

 You may elect to turn off the logging of your client status.
 This information is primarily used to diagnose crashes and improve the product.